XplaiNLP/xplainlp.github.io/content/_index.md

   - block: markdown
     content:
-      title: Welcome to XplaiNLP Research Group
+      title: XplaiNLP Research Group
       text: |
-        ### **XplaiNLP: Advancing Transparent and Trustworthy AI for Decision Support in High-Stakes Domains**
+        ### **XplaiNLP: Explainable and Interpretable NLP for Trustworthy and Meaningful Decision Support in High-Stakes Environments**

         At the **XplaiNLP research group**, we are shaping the future of **Intelligent Decision Support Systems (IDSS)** by developing AI that is **explainable, trustworthy, and human-centered**.
 Our research spans the entire **IDSS pipeline**, integrating advances in **natural language processing (NLP), large language models (LLM), explainability (XAI), evaluation, legal frameworks, and human-computer interaction (HCI)** to ensure AI-driven decision-making aligns with ethical and societal values.